lambda-dom/spell_rev_rev/README.md

 ## C. Documentation.

 User-convenient documentation for the patches applied can be found in the [readme](components/patches/docs/readme.md), while a list of to-dos can be found in the [todo](components/patches/docs/todo.md) file.
+Consult this file before submitting an issue or patch.

 ## D. Contributing.